 Master in Interdisciplinary Data Science (MIDS)

-Elective courses will constitute half of the courses taken by students, giving them ownership of their focus and direction within the program.
+Elective courses constitute half of the courses taken by students, giving them ownership of their focus and direction within the program.
 This intellectual vision of interdisciplinary and team-based data science offers not only a degree curriculum but also a complementary new model for advancing university-wide engagement in graduate education across departments and schools.

-The program is hosted jointly by the Information Initiative at Duke (iiD) and the Social Science Research Institute(SSRI).
+The program is hosted jointly by the Rhodes Information Initiative at Duke (iiD) and the Social Science Research Institute(SSRI).